nicksiuxs/nodejs-course/README.md

 # Node.js and Express course

-This repository have all the information about the freecodecamp's course
+This repository has all the information about the freecodecamp's course
 link: https://www.youtube.com/watch?v=Oe421EPjeBE

 ## Diferences between browser js and Node.js